Best binoculars and monoculars 2023: for studying wildlife and the stars

 These are porro prism binoculars (see ‘how to buy section’ below) and while they might look slightly old fashioned, there are some distinct advantages.
 Because light takes a simpler route from the objective lens to your eyeball, there is less technology required inside to deliver the same image quality.
 That means you potentially get the same performance as a pair that cost far more.

 We found that these Kowa YFs are really impressive.
-They deliver a bright, sharp image with good colour and very little sense of fuzziness at the edge.
+They deliver a bright, sharp image with good color and very little sense of fuzziness at the edge.
 The field of view is wide enough for them to work as a primary pair of bird-watching binoculars and they offer excellent close focus.
 They are great for smaller hands, and perfect for young birders who want their first pair of bins.
 If you’re buying on a budget, these are robust, light, easy to pack, sit neatly in a waterproof jacket pocket and are ready for action when you need them.
 So not just for kids and beginners, these are among the best binoculars for anyone at this price point.

 Read our full Kowa YF 8x30 binoculars review